Bryce Dessner’s Triptych (Eyes of One on Another)

 Alistair Butler, 1980 © Robert Mapplethorpe Foundation.
 Used by permission.

 Korde Arrington Tuttle photo courtesy of the artist

 Roomful of Teeth photo by Bonica Ayala

-In cooperation with The Robert Mapplethorpe Foundation
+Produced in cooperation with The Robert Mapplethorpe Foundation

-With Speaker to be announced – 7pm
+Upbeat Live, speaker to be announced – 7pm

 Programs, artists, dates, prices and availability subject to change.